The Fatal Mallet

-The Fatal Mallet is a 1914 American-made motion picture starring Charlie Chaplin and Mabel Normand.
+The Fatal Mallet is a 1914 American silent short comedy film starring Charlie Chaplin and Mabel Normand.
 The film was written and directed by Mack Sennett, who also portrays one of Chaplin's rivals for Normand's attention.
 (Sennett and Normand were off-screen lovers during this period.)

 The Fatal Mallet is one of more than a dozen early films that writer/director/comedian Mabel Normand made with Charles Chaplin; Normand, who had written and directed films before Chaplin, mentored the young comedian.

 Plot

 Three men will fight for the love of a charming girl.
 A Suitor and a Rival Suitor teams up against the third, and play dirty, throwing bricks and using a mallet.
 However, the Suitor double-crosses his partner, thus losing his trust and the girl in the end.